jaykrell/atexit/readme.txt

 In removing Windows XP support, what was also removed was initialization of the atexit table, for managed C++, linked with /noentry.
+See PR 466586.
+There is a line in the code saying exactly what it will break, and we have that in our code.
+I can presumably fix by removing /noentry but maybe retain compatibility with the larger ecosystem.

 Older compiler:
  Program works, prints ok.